-  These will be situated regularly along the route on the bike and the run and will be operated out of mobile vehicles, with hot and cold drink provision, plus some energy foods.
-Some portable toilets will also be positioned there.
+These will be situated regularly along the route on the bike and the run and will be operated out of mobile vehicles, with cold drink provision, plus some energy foods.
 Rat Race is renowned for its pit stops – it’s all good stuff!
 But remember, these are not ‘full-service buffets’ and are designed predominantly as grab n’ go style offerings.

 Out on the water, we will have a mixture of special ‘floating’ pit stops, off of boats (yes, really!).
 Also some shore-based pit stops on 2 of the northern keys, where you can come ashore, stretch your legs and back out, and avail of some beverages, restrooms and snacks.

 Will I get too hot whilst on the course?